Mspawan/BookStore_FullStack_fork/README.md

 ### Running the code with IDEs

-This project is basically a fully prepared for running on local machines, however there are several steps that need to be done in order to run both frontend and backend applications without getting ane errors.
+This project is basically fully prepared for running on local machines, however there are several steps that need to be done in order to run both frontend and backend applications without getting ane errors.

 Following are the necessary actions with brief description.